[Physics FAQ] - [Copyright]

 Let's look at four examples before plunging deeper into the mathematics.
 Three examples involve redshift; the other, gravitational radiation.

 According to special relativity, you will see light coming from a receding object as redshifted.
 So if you, and someone moving with the source, both measure the light's energy, you'll get different answers.
 Note that this has nothing to do with energy conservation per se.
-Even in newtonian physics, kinetic energy (mv^2/2) depends on the choice of reference frame.
+Even in Newtonian physics, kinetic energy (mv^2/2) depends on the choice of reference frame.
 However, relativity serves up a new twist.
-In newtonian physics, energy conservation and momentum conservation are two separate laws.
+In Newtonian physics, energy conservation and momentum conservation are two separate laws.
 Special relativity welds them into one law, the conservation of the energy-momentum 4-vector.
 To learn the whole scoop on 4-vectors, read a text on SR, for example Taylor and Wheeler (see refs.)
 For our purposes, it's enough to remark that 4-vectors are vectors in spacetime, which most people privately picture just like ordinary vectors (unless they have very active imaginations).

 Light from the Sun appears redshifted to an Earth bound astronomer.
-In quasi-newtonian terms, we might say that light loses kinetic energy as it climbs out of the gravitational well of the Sun, but gains potential energy.
+In quasi-Newtonian terms, we might say that light loses kinetic energy as it climbs out of the gravitational well of the Sun, but gains potential energy.
 General relativity looks at it differently.
 In GR, gravity is described not by a "potential" but by the "metric" of spacetime.
 But "no problem", as the saying goes.
 The Schwarzschild metric describes spacetime around a massive object, if the object is spherically symmetrical, uncharged, and "alone in the universe".
 The Schwarzschild metric is both static and asymptotically flat, and energy conservation holds without major pitfalls.
-For more details, consult MTW, chapter 25.
+For further details, consult MTW, chapter 25.

 A binary pulsar emits gravitational waves, according to GR, and one expects (innocent word!) that these waves will carry away energy.
 So its orbital period should change.
 Einstein derived a formula for the rate of change (known as the quadrapole formula), and in the centenary of Einstein's birth, Russell Hulse and Joseph Taylor reported that the binary pulsar PSR1913+16 bore out Einstein's predictions within a few percent.
 Hulse and Taylor were awarded the Nobel prize in 1993.